 Pro Bono Experience

 Jessica recognizes the importance of access to justice and has represented clients in disputes involving child custody, domestic violence, divorce, quiet title, and landlord-tenant issues.
 She has advised nonprofit arts organizations on labor issues.
-She has also argued a Pennsylvania Right-to-Know Law case before the Commonwealth Court on behalf of the Youth Sentencing and Reentry Project.
+She also successfully argued a case before the Commonwealth Court on behalf of the Youth Sentencing and Reentry Project, obtaining a reversal of the Pennsylvania Department of Corrections' denial of her client's Right-to-Know Law request.

 Professional Activities